Race and genetics: Criticism of race-based medicine

-Objections to racial naturalism
+Philosophical objections to racial naturalism

 Racial naturalism is the view that racial classifications are grounded in objective patterns of genetic similarities and differences.
-Proponents of this view have justified it using the scientific evidence described above.
-However, this view is controversial and philosophers of race have put forward four main objections to it.
+Once broadly accepted, this view is now rejected by mainstream science.
+In addition to the scientific arguments discussed above, philosophers have put forward four main objections to it.

 Semantic objections, such as the discreteness objection, argue that the human populations picked out in population-genetic research are not races and do not correspond to what "race" means in the United States.
 "The discreteness objection does not require there to be no genetic admixture in the human species in order for there to be US 'racial groups' ... rather ... what the objection claims is that membership in US racial groups is different from membership in continental populations. ...
 Thus, strictly speaking, Blacks are not identical to Africans, Whites are not identical to Eurasians, Asians are not identical to East Asians and so forth."
 Therefore, it could be argued that scientific research is not really about race.

 The next two objections, are metaphysical objections which argue that even if the semantic objections fail, human genetic clustering results do not support the biological reality of race.
 The 'very important objection' stipulates that races in the US definition fail to be important to biology, in the sense that continental populations do not form biological subspecies.
 The 'objectively real objection' states that "US racial groups are not biologically real because they are not objectively real in the sense of existing independently of human interest, belief, or some other mental state of humans."
 Racial naturalists, such as Quayshawn Spencer, have responded to each of these objections with counter-arguments.
 There are also methodological critics who reject racial naturalism because of concerns relating to the experimental design, execution, or interpretation of the relevant population-genetic research.

 Another semantic objection is the visibility objection which refutes the claim that there are US racial groups in human population structures.
 Philosophers such as Joshua Glasgow and Naomi Zack believe that US racial groups cannot be defined by visible traits, such as skin colour and physical attributes: "The ancestral genetic tracking material has no effect on phenotypes, or biological traits of organisms, which would include the traits deemed racial, because the ancestral tracking genetic material plays no role in the production of proteins it is not the kind of material that 'codes' for protein production."
 Spencer contends that certain racial discourses require visible groups, but disagrees that this is a requirement in all US racial discourse.